-Implementations by major consulting companies are always longer and more expensive than if the software vendor’s own consultants are used.
-This is one of the major reasons for the overwhelmingly higher implementation costs to both SAP and Oracle.
+Implementations by major consulting companies are always longer and more expensive than if the software vendor’s consultants are used.
+This is one of the primary reasons for the overwhelmingly higher implementation costs to both SAP and Oracle.
 Implementation success also declines with the major consulting companies.
-Our estimates for the SAP and Oracle consulting capabilities – which are generally of good quality – which is at least partially due to the fact that SAP and Oracle consultants receive a premium in pay over other vendors.
+Our estimates for the SAP and Oracle consulting capabilities, which are generally of good quality.
+This is at least partially because SAP and Oracle consultants receive a premium in pay over other vendors.
 However, both companies have a hard time managing projects because they generally only provide technical consulting resources.
-However, this rating does not apply if the major consulting companies staff the project.
+However, this rating does not apply if significant consulting companies staff the project.
 Companies looking for a risk estimate when the software is implemented with a consulting company as the prime contractor should contact us, and this is a paid service.

 SAP has poor quality support.
-All of its support is primarily outsourced it’s to low-cost regions and subject to the standard problems with Outsourced IT.
+All of its support is primarily outsourced.
+It’s to low-cost regions and subject to the standard problems with Outsourced IT.
 English language skills are weak, and one must repeatedly go around with support personnel, and it seems to take ages until an appropriate skill level support resource is assigned to your problem.
 Much of SAP’s functionality is broken or does not work as advertised, so support has the unhappy role of slowly giving out this information.
 SAP support understands the political ramifications the information it gives out, and so it is given out quite slowly, and the intent is to make it appear that SAP’s functionality is not to blame but the client is to blame.
-SAP has a deceptive practice in that they will pretend the functionality should be working considering the configuration steps that have been taken, but they don’t take any responsibility to make it work.
-This is because SAP is hiding the fact that the functionality, in fact, does not work.
+SAP has a deceptive practice in that they will pretend the functionality should be working considering the configuration steps that have been taken.
+Still, they don’t take any responsibility to make it work.
+This is because SAP is hiding the fact that the functionality does not work.
 Their strategy is to lengthen out the discovery process on non-functioning applications with the hope that the customer tires of following up.

-SAP’s internal efficiency is good for its size, but of course, because it is so big its comparative internal efficiency is lagging many of the companies it competes against which are smaller.
+SAP’s internal efficiency is suitable for its size.
+Still, of course, because it is so big, its comparative internal efficiency is lagging many of the companies it competes against which are smaller.

-Other software vendors must be extremely careful in “partnering” with SAP as SAP has historically shown no respect for the intellectual property of others.
-This was we think well demonstrated in the Tomorrow Now court case where SAP was caught downloading very large quantities of Oracle’s intellectual property.
-However, that case is just the tip of the iceberg, we have multiple other examples that reinforce this as a normal operating procedure.
+Other software vendors must be cautious in “partnering” with SAP as SAP has historically shown no respect for the intellectual property of others.
+This was we think well demonstrated in the Tomorrow Now court case where SAP was caught downloading enormous quantities of Oracle’s intellectual property.
+However, that case is just the tip of the iceberg.
+We have multiple other examples that reinforce this as a standard operating procedure.

 How to Understand SAP

-SAP started as an ERP (Enterprise Resource Planning) vendor, which had 4 major modules.
+SAP started as an ERP (Enterprise Resource Planning) vendor, which had four major modules.
 These are:

 - Sales and Distribution